 I've always been keen on finding and playing new or to me unfamiliar tunes.
 Playing the same tunes over and over has at times been painful.
 I always wanted to move on to other tunes, perhaps not always to the advantage on how good I actually managed to play the tunes before "leaving them".

 The process to make a tune that is kept together across all parts is difficult.
 One obvious way is to have all the ends of each part the same.
 This is not enough, though.
 You'll have to add something more that shows the listener that all parts are related and part of a "story" and this is not easy.
 I've also always tried to make tunes that is slightly different.
 A tune of mine shouldn't be just another tune.

 I always start a tune by trying to make a really good start.
 If the start is good enough, the tune will come a little easier.
 It usually takes me several weeks to complete a tune.
 When I arrive at finishing a tune I always feel proud but also a kind of relief.
 Very little comes easily to me.

 The story of the result of my efforts is shown below.

 About the Tunes

 This was the only tune that I ever made many years before playing in the "Svenska Säckpipefraktionen".
 The name is a sound association.

 We had started the "Svenska Säckpipefraktionen".
 We were struggling to put new tunes together.
 One day after work, I had to stand in an unusually long queue in the food store.
 I was anxious to get home.
 I remember thinking the girl at the counter was really something, so time wasn't wasted after all.
 Later, back home, I wrote down the first part.

 Ulf Schönberg's Brilliant Idea

-My first strathspey is named to commemorate Ulf's idea that we, should compose and then perform and compete with our "self-made" music.
+My first strathspey is to commemorate Ulf's idea that we, should compose and then perform and compete with our "self-made" music.
 When I had made the first two parts I felt that something was missing.
-I had to make a third part.
+I had to add a third part.